moosepod/moosezmachine/README.md

 Alternate new path!
 - ZMachine interpreter using Godot for a frontend
 - Conceptually have a "infinite revert", skein type approach
+- Probably switch away from python at some point, but lets me get started

+Starting points:
+- Connect python at all
+- Build up screen model

 # moosezmachine